cloudmesh-community/sp20-516-233/chapter/hyperv.md

 Windows 10 EDU 64-bit is provided free of charge for Indiana University students at <https://iuware.iu.edu/Windows/Title/2977>.

-Once the product key is obtained, navigate to the
+Once the product key is obtained, navigate to `Settings >  Update & Security > Activation > change product key` [@hyper-v-intro].
+Enter the new product key and press `Next`.
+This will update Windows to the new edition.
+After Windows 10 Pro or Windows 10 EDU is installed, enable Hyper-V as shown in the previous sections.